-- Any student bringing a weapon to school with intent to use it, or to threaten to use it, will be excluded and reported to the police - Any student supplying drugs will be reported to the police. - Any student who uses violence, the threat of violence or incites others to violence will be automatically considered for exclusion and reporting to the police - Any student making a false allegation against a member of staff which is intended to damage the reputation of that member of staff and/or delay TRS implementing its sanctions system, will result in a sanction. - Parental approval is not required for a detention to be set (if parents have been made aware of TRS's behaviour policy and if the detention is reasonable and proportionate).
+- Any student bringing a weapon to school with intent to use it, or to threaten to use it, will be excluded and reported to the police - Any student supplying drugs will be reported to the police. - Any student who uses violence, the threat of violence or incites others to violence will be automatically considered for suspension and reporting to the police - Any student making a false allegation against a member of staff which is intended to damage the reputation of that member of staff and/or delay TRS implementing its sanctions system, will result in a sanction. - Any student deliberately self-harming in front of others, will be sanctioned.
+Pupils can be seriously triggered by this and there is always a need to safeguard pupils from harm and distress. - Parental approval is not required for a detention to be set (if parents have been made aware of TRS's behaviour policy and if the detention is reasonable and proportionate).
 TRS, therefore, can treat a refusal to attend a detention, even if it is on the instruction of the parent, as a failure to follow a reasonable instruction.
 In such circumstances it would be reasonable and proper for TRS to apply a higher-level sanction according to its behaviour policy.